chitacan/redirects/README.md

 ## deploy

-execute `yarn deploy` on each dir.
+execute `npm run deploy` on each dir.